 If you want someone on your team to perform to your standards, they need to know what those standards are.
 This means communicating their job responsibilities and your expectations regarding meeting goals and milestones.
 In other words, let your team know how they will be evaluated as soon as they start with you, and reinforce that as part of every evaluation for better performance and retention.

 There are many different ways to give a software engineer feedback and performance review for developers, and they may have come from a company where presenteeism was valued over deliverables or where they were required to self-review.
-Make sure everyone on your team knows what you’re looking for so they can deliver.
+It's crucial to establish clear expectations, including understanding how to measure developer productivity, so that everyone on your team knows what you’re looking for and can deliver.

 2. Face-to-face feedback goes a long way

-In-person software engineer feedback is the best, but if distance makes that impossible, work with your team members to find timings that suit both of you and get this done over a video call.
+In-person software engineer feedback is the best, but if distance makes that impossible, work with your remote software developer to find timings that suit both of you and get this done over a video call.
+You can integrate video conferencing SDK to your platform like Twilio.
+However, considering the Twilio video pricing, you can opt for other SDKs like Dyte for seamless video conferences.

 3. Do the Preparation before-hand